spatialcurrent/gotmpl/README.md

 No installation is required.
 Just grab a [release](https://github.com/spatialcurrent/gotmpl/releases).
 You might want to rename your binary to just `gotmpl` for convenience.

-If you do have go already installed, you can just run using `go run main.go` or install with `bash scripts/install.sh`
+If you do have go already installed, you can just run using `go run main.go` or install with `make install`

 # Usage